furry13/draft-buraglio-deprecate7050/draft-buraglio-deprecate7050.md

 ---
-title: "Deprication of DNS64 for Discovery of IPv6 Prefix Used for IPv6 Address Synthesis"
+title: "Deprecation of DNS64 for Discovery of IPv6 Prefix Used for IPv6 Address Synthesis"
-abbrev: "Deprication of DNS64 for Discovery of IPv6 Prefix Used for IPv6 Address Synthesis"
+abbrev: "Deprecate RFC7050"
 category: info

 docname: draft-buraglio-deprecate7050-latest